Skip to Main Content

 “I think he’s really onto something big that could do a lot of good for communities, and not just communities in California but across the nation,” said Lorena Soules, CBO, CAS, Building Official for the City of Redondo Beach, CA. Soules nominated Roque for the award.

 Roque has already helped to educate people about code enforcement by serving as an adjunct professor at both Irvine Valley College and Santiago Canyon College.
 He has taught classes for a number of organizations, including the Code Council, the Department of Housing and Urban Development and the Environmental Protection Agency.
-Roque also assisted with the launch of Women Leaders in Code Enforcement and assisted in establishing the Women in Code Enforcement and Development (WICED) chapter of California.
+Roque has also been a strong proponent of initiatives to open the building safety industry to women, including his assistance in establishing the Women in Code Enforcement and Development (WICED) chapter of California.

 “One of my mentors once told me, ‘You always have to leave it better than you found it,’” said Roque.
 “When I was on the California Association of Code Enforcement Officers (CACEO), our state organization, one of the things that I really wanted to do was create a path for certification, and we did that.
 We brought legislation to actually create certification that’s recognized in the state of California.
 We did it in a way that nobody thought could be done.
 I was very proud of that.”